-- 5.1 Prospective applicants for a licence will be vetted to determine whether they are a 'Fit and Proper' person to hold a licence as required by section 66 Housing Act 2004.
-Where a person is found not to be a 'Fit and Proper' person to hold a licence, this information will be stored within the Council's records and shared as necessary with other Departments and other Local Housing Authorities. - 5.2 A Public Register of licensed HMOs, dwellings with interim/final/empty dwelling management orders and HMOs with temporary exemption Notices in force and will be available, upon request, for public inspection at the Civic Offices, Guildhall Square, Portsmouth, in line with the requirements of the legislation and guidance.
-If a copy of the register either by street or individual property is requested by a member of the public, this may be subject to a reasonable fee to cover administration costs. - 6.
-Suspend, revoke or refuse to renew or grant a licence or authorisation. - 6.1 This will be considered where licensing conditions are not being met and there are clear failings by the landlord in relation to Part 2, Housing Act 2004.
+5.1 Prospective applicants for a licence will be vetted to determine whether they are a 'Fit and Proper' person to hold a licence as required by section 66 Housing Act 2004.
+Where a person is found not to be a 'Fit and Proper' person to hold a licence, this information will be stored within the Council's records and shared as necessary with other Departments and other Local Housing Authorities.

+5.2 A Public Register of

+- licensed HMOs, - dwellings with interim/final/empty dwelling management orders and - HMOs with Temporary Exemption Notices in force

+Will be available, upon request, for public inspection at the Civic Offices, Guildhall Square, Portsmouth, in line with the requirements of the legislation and guidance.
+A copy of the register can be provided by the Council, subject to a reasonable fee to cover administration costs.
+(Section 232 Housing Act 2004)

+6. Suspend, revoke or refuse to renew or grant a licence or authorisation.

+6.1 This Council will consider suspending, revoking or refusing to renew a licence or authorisation, or to grant a new licence where licensing conditions are not being met and there are clear failings by the landlord in relation to Part 2, Housing Act 2004.
 The general principles set out within this policy will also apply to any action taken under this part.